SecUSo/privacy-friendly-interval-timer/README.md

 ### API Reference

 Mininum SDK: 17
-Target SDK: 23
+Target SDK: 24

 ## License

 Privacy Friendly Training is licensed under the GPLv3.
-Copyright (C) 2016  Alexander Karakuz, Udo Weber
+Copyright (C) 2017  Alexander Karakuz, Karola Marky

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by